 There are three types of common fixing methods used to fix façade cladding panels back to a timber batten or aluminium rail substructure.
-First is Face Fix otherwise known as Through Fix or Visible Fix.
-This includes rivets or screw.
-Second is Invisible Fix otherwise known as Secret Fix or Concealed Fix.
-This involves bonding the panels with recommended adhesive product systems.
-Thirdly there is are also the Manufacturer Specialist Fixing Systems, which include Mechanical Secret Fixing Systems using SFS thread cutting concealed screws or KIEL Undercut Anchor Fixings.
+First is Face Fix otherwise known as Through Fix or Visible Fix, this includes rivets or screw.
+The, Secret Fix or Concealed Fix which involves bonding the panels with recommended adhesive product systems.
+Finally there are also manufacturer specialist fixing systems, which include Mechanical Secret Fixing Systems using SFS thread cutting concealed screws or KIEL undercut anchor fixings.
 Nvelope, Kladfix and Plastestrip are the leading suppliers of rainscreen cladding frame and fixings in the UK.

 A ventilated façade can be constructed using different tested and certified framing systems, each with their own advantages in terms of aesthetics, installation and performance, to fix the cladding panels on a sub-frame.
 Cladding panels must be installed on a sub-frame of sufficient strength and permanent durability.
 Quality and/or treatment of the sub-frame must be in accordance with applicable building standards.